apfsource/ktroid/README.md

 A: No. Zero telemetry, zero analytics.
 Everything runs locally.

 **Q: Can I use ktroid in a company/commercial project?**
-A: Yes, it's MIT licensed.
-Use it however you want.
+A: Yes, it's GPL-3.0 licensed.
+You can use it freely.
+If you modify and distribute ktroid itself, those modifications must also be open-sourced under GPL-3.0.
+But using ktroid to build your proprietary apps is totally fine.

 ---